-1. Open a performance monitor by clicking the Performance Monitor
+1. Open a performance monitor by clicking the Performance Monitor button.

 - 2. Select facts, one at a time, to be monitored from the hierarchal menu.
-Click Add to add the highlighted fact to the table.
+Click Q Add to add the highlighted fact to the table.
 The monitor will create legend entries. - 3.
 Repeat for each fact you want to monitor.
 Optionally, click Delete to delete a highlighted fact from the table.
 The monitor will delete the legend entry. - 4.
 Set the refresh rate and the duration points.
-The refresh cycle can be set from one to 60 seconds Refresh: 20 seconds.
-The duration can be set from 50 to 300 points Points: 206 Points: 207 Points - 5.
+The refresh cycle can be set from one to 60 seconds Refresh: 20 seconds The duration can be set from 50 to 300 points Points: 206 - .
+Each point represents a refresh cycle that will be displayed on the chart screen.
+(Example: Refresh Cycle of 10 seconds and Points set at 30 equal five minutes of charting time displayed).
+The time references at the bottom of the chart reflect the time frame of the current chart screen. - 5.
 Save the chart profile if you intend to use it again.
 Give your chart profile a logical name that reflects its nature.
 If you close the performance monitor without saving the profile, it will not be saved. - 6.
-Start by clicking the Start Charting button. - 7.
+Start by clicking the Start Charting b button. - 7.
 Check the Available column in the chart table to ensure the facts are active.
 Inactive facts, even though they are listed in the table and legend, will not be plotted.
 A green icon is displayed when the fact is available for charting.
 Items that are not available will not be charted. - 8.
 If is necessary to make changes to an active chart you must pause the chart by clicking the Stop Charting button.
 The facts available status indicator will show red when paused.
 Make the change or addition and then restart when you have completed your changes.